 His vision was to pool the charitable resources of Cleveland's philanthropists, living and dead, into a single, great, and permanent endowment for the betterment of the city.
 Community leaders would then forever distribute the interest that the Foundation's resources would accrue to fund "such charitable purposes as will best make for the mental, moral, and physical improvement of the inhabitants of Cleveland."

 The Winnipeg Foundation was Canada's first community foundation, established in 1921.
-Today, there are more than 191 community foundations across Canada and many more around the world.
+Today, there are more hundreds of community foundations around the world.